 The stone, concrete, ceramics, and glass industries use material or elements from the earth to construct things as diverse as roads, buildings, bathroom fixtures, and rocket components.
 There are thousands of workers employed in these industries.
-For example, the Department of Labor reports that in May 2015, approximately 185,770 worked in the cement and concrete manufacturing industry, and 82,720 people were employed in the glass and glass product manufacturing industry.
+For example, the Department of Labor reports that in May 2019, approximately 419,200 people worked in nonmetallic mineral product manufacturing, including stone, concrete, ceramics, and glass manufacturing.

 Stone and concrete are the primary materials used in the building industries, but concrete products are more common than stone and include concrete blocks and bricks and ready-mixed concrete.
 Glass and ceramics products are used in industries such as space technology, telecommunications, food storage, chemistry, medicine, nuclear technology, and computer technology.

 The glass industry includes companies that make products such as flat glass, glass containers, pressed and blown glass, and glassware.
 Secondary glass manufacturing firms are those that develop and produce products from purchased glass such as shower doors, picture glass, clock glass, oven door panels, bulletproof glass, and others too numerous to list.

 The ceramics industry manufactures different kinds of ceramic products such as brick and structural clay tile, ceramic wall and floor tile, clay refractories, structural clay products, china plumbing fixtures, porcelain electrical supplies, pottery products, and mineral wool.
 Earthenware is used in products made with clay in a process similar to ceramics but that are fired at lower temperatures and are more breakable than porcelain and china.